jbjarkefur/fpfn/README.md

 6. Open a new terminal, activate the fpfn_env environment there also and start the frontend: `streamlit run frontend.py`
 7. The first time the frontend is started it takes a few seconds until the GUI loads

-### Configure the app to use a custom COCO dataset
+## Starting the app with a custom COCO dataset

+Perform the following updates and then start the app using the instructions above (folder "test_data_images" not needed).

 - Open "api.py" and update the first lines of the file:
     1. Set the variable "load_custom_dataset" to True